bheesen/datascience/README.md

 <!-- badges: end -->

-The goal of the package datascience is to support the readers of the book “Data Science und Statistik” with samples and functions described in the book.
+The goal of the package datascience is to support the readers of the book “Data Science und Statistik mit R” with samples, functions and tutorials as described in the book.

 ## Installation